rxElectron/MazeSolver/README.md

 1. 🚀 Launch the application using `python main.py`.
 2. 🏗️ Use the GUI to create a maze or load an existing one.
-3. 🧠 Choose a solving algorithm (BFS, DFS, or A*).
+3. 🧠 Choose a solving algorithm (BFS, DFS, A*, Dijkstra, etc.).
 4. 🎨 Select a visualization style.
-5. ▶️ Click the "Solve" button to watch the algorithm solve the maze.
+5. ▶️ Click the "Start" button to watch the algorithm solve the maze.

 ## 🤝 Contributing